Marcosterlo/Distributed_project/README.md

 ## Usage

-In order to start the simulation run the following command:
+Once inside the docker container, in order to start the simulation run the following command:

 ```sh
 roslaunch dist_project init.launch
 ```
+It will also open a window containing the point of view of the camera of one of the unicycles